darwinia-network/bridger/bridges/darwinia-crab/docs/Guide.md

    Copy config to default config path `~/.bridger` and fill the content.

 > About start `darwinia` and `crab` chain you can read [darwinia](https://github.com/darwinia-network/darwinia#building).
-> In addition, we also deployed two public test chains
+> In addition, we also deployed two public chains
 > - `darwinia`: wss://rpc.darwinia.network
 > - `crab`: wss://crab-rpc.darwinia.network